iangreentree/huebar/README.md

 # Huebar v1.1

-## easy to use pure javacript color picker with no need for JQUERY.
+**The easy-to-use pure javacript colour picker with no need for jQuery.**

+---

 ### Usage:
     huebar.init({options});